 Please meet the ROAP Asia Co-Chairs, Faculty and Convenors, comprising leading international arbitration counsel based across Asia, Australia and Europe, who also regularly sit as arbitrators and senior quantum experts:

 From left to right and top to bottom, we are fortunate to have

-Manish Aggarwal, Sheila Ahuja, Ara Cho, Sharon Chong, Premjit Dass, Jo Delaney, Vyapak Desai, Trevor Dick, Simon Dunbar, Jonathan Humphrey, Liyu (Denning) Jin, Daniel Kalderimis, Tejas Karia, David Kim, Swee Yen Koh SC, Amanda Lees, Jonathan Lim, Chié Nakahara, Shaneen Parikh, Gaganpreet Puri, Mahesh Rai, Julie Raneda, Huawei Sun, May Tai, Tigran Ter-Martirosyan, David Thornes, Teck Wee Tiong, and Angeline Welsh.
+Manish Aggarwal, Sheila Ahuja, Ara Cho, Sharon Chong, Premjit Dass, Jo Delaney, Vyapak Desai, Trevor Dick, Simon Dunbar, Jonathan Humphrey, Liyu (Denning) Jin, Daniel Kalderimis, Tejas Karia, David Kim, Swee Yen Koh SC, Amanda Lees, Jonathan Lim, Chié Nakahara, Shaneen Parikh, Gaganpreet Puri, Mahesh Rai, Julie Raneda, Huawei Sun, May Tai, Tigran Ter-Martirosyan, David Thornes, Teck Wee Tiong, and Angeline Welsh KC.
 Their short bios are set out below.

 Vyapak Desai heads the International Dispute Resolution and Investigation Practice at the multi-skilled, research and strategy driven international law firm, Nishith Desai Associates.
 A senior attorney with the firm, Vyapak specializes in bringing in the highest level of analytical and innovative input in cross border, complex contentious matters, corporate/regulatory investigations while also leading the Corporate and Securities practice in the past at the firm.